TUITION AND FEES

 Once Upon A Time does not offer vacation or sick leave for children.
 Students are not required to attend all their enrolled days in a given week, but the tuition rate remains the same regardless of attendance due to the low number of spots available, low teacher-to-student ratio and continuity of care for our students.

 A written notice from the parent/guardian is required at least two weeks prior to withdrawal.
 Withdrawal forms are available in the school office.
 If notice is not given, final bills will include additional tuition charges equal to two weeks tuition following the final day of attendance.
-Withdrawal from the Early Head Start program must be coordinated with Valerie Emmett, Comprehensive Service Provider at Blueprints, at 724.225.9550, ext 429.
-Withdrawal from the Pre-K Counts program (before the end of the academic year) must be coordinated with the Pre-K Counts program.
+Withdrawal from the Early Head Start program must be coordinated with Kathy Catalano, Family & Community Manager at Blueprints, at 724.225.9550, ext 463.

 TERMINATION OF SERVICES